Nowass/zonerama-downloader/README.md

 - Opens Zonerama in a browser and waits for manual login
 - Automatically navigates to the hidden albums section
-- Finds all available albums
+- Finds all available albums with duplicate detection
-- Downloads each album by clicking the download button
+- Downloads each album by clicking the download button and enabling original photo quality
+- Keeps browser open to ensure downloads complete properly
 - Provides progress feedback during the process
+- **Optional unzip functionality** - automatically extract downloaded albums
+- **Smart cleanup** - optionally delete ZIP files after successful extraction
+- **Configurable download directory** with flexible path support

 ## Prerequisites